choogiesaur/pso-resilience/README.md

 This project has been on hold for some time but I hope to get back to it soon.
 Please delve through my notes section to see my findings!

+For utilities that help with different PSO file formats look at: https://github.com/choogiesaur/pso-utils

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/T6T41O9SO)

 ## Current EXP rates: